untoldengine/UntoldEngine/docs/API/UsingXRLighting.md

 | `fallbackReason` | Reason XR lighting is unavailable, if the renderer is falling back. |

 Probe updates are not expected every frame.
 ARKit publishes updates opportunistically as the real-world estimate changes.
 The engine throttles accepted probe work to avoid unnecessary GPU prefiltering.

+When testing room-light changes, watch `acceptedProbeUpdateCount`, `latestProbeTimestamp`, and `latestIntensityScale`.
+The visual result only changes after the engine accepts and prefilters a new probe update.

 ## Passthrough